 - Sustained results at 6-12 months after completing CSO training

-While support groups focus on detachment, CRAFT teaches you active skills to reward sobriety and create conditions that encourage treatment entry.
+While support groups focus on detachment, CRAFT teaches families active skills to reward sobriety and create conditions that encourage treatment entry.
 This approach directly addresses family fear by providing concrete tools rather than passive coping strategies.
-Unlike old-school interventions that confront the person, CRAFT offers a non-confrontational evidence-based alternative that respects your loved one’s autonomy while still working toward change.
+Unlike old-school interventions that confront the person, CRAFT offers a non-confrontational evidence-based alternative that respects a loved one’s autonomy while still working toward change.
 CRAFT specifically trains family members and friends, known as Concerned Significant Others, to positively reinforce healthy behaviors while avoiding enabling negative ones.

-You don’t have to accept intervention refusal as the final word.
+Families do not have to accept intervention refusal as the final word.

 Signs That Today’s No Could Become Tomorrow’s Yes

 Watch for signs that decision-making under stress is shifting.
-Your loved one may ask questions about treatment options, express regret about past choices, or show curiosity about recovery stories.
+A loved one may ask questions about treatment options, express regret about past choices, or show curiosity about recovery stories.
 Health consequences often accelerate this shift, those who refuse interventions face 6.75 times higher readmission odds, creating new motivation points.
 Notably, individuals with respiratory conditions are more than three times as likely to opt out of supportive interventions initially.

 Frequently Asked Questions